scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

 .. class:: abstract

-The deep learning boom motivates researchers and practitioners of computational fluid dynamics eager to integrate the two areas.
-The PINN (physics-informed neural network) method is one such attempt.
-Though PINN is now deemed as a complement to traditional CFD (computational fluid dynamics) solvers rather than a replacement, its capability to solve the Navier-Stokes equations without given data is still of great interest.
+Though PINNs (physics-informed neural networks) are now deemed as a complement to traditional CFD (computational fluid dynamics) solvers rather than a replacement, its capability to solve the Navier-Stokes equations without given data is still of great interest.
 This report presents our not-so-successful experiments of solving the Navier-Stokes equations with PINN as a replacement to traditional solvers.
-We aim to, with our experiments, prepare readers for the difficulties and issues they may face if they are interested in such an use case of PINN.
+We aim to, with our experiments, prepare readers for the challenges they may face if they are interested in data-free PINN.
 In this work, we used two standard flow problems: 2D Taylor-Green vortex at :math:`Re = 100` and 2D cylinder flow at :math:`Re = 200`.
 The PINN method solved the 2D Taylor-Green vortex problem with acceptable results, and we used this flow as an accuracy and performance benchmark.
 About 32 hours of training were required for the PINN method's accuracy to match the accuracy of a :math:`16 \times 16` finite-difference simulation, which took less than 20 seconds.